 This time last year I was planning to host my first ever

 Decor wise, I went a little less traditional last year (think brown + yellow + orange) and chose a burgundy/cream color palette, inspired by the dried purple corn and off-white pumpkins I saw/bought at the market.
-I am pretty sure that everything on the table, except for the food, is all from Crate & Barrel in case you’re wondering.
+I am pretty sure that everything on the table, except for the food, is all from Crate & Barrel Thanksgiving in case you’re wondering (serving dishes are all the Marin White collection).
 I’m planning to use the same table set up this year because I loved the look so much.
-I wish I had taken more pictures last year, but here is one one I could find from my photo archives:
+I wish I had taken more pictures last year, but here is one I could find from my photo archives:

 I thought I would share the plan I used for my 2015 Friendsgiving meal, in case you need some Thanksgiving host-spiration for 2016, or just an extra side dish recipe!